zhang-mickey/computational-geometry/README.md

 **8.15 Let S be a set of n segments in the plane.
-We want to preprocess S into a data structure that can answer the following query: Given a query line !, how many segments in S does it intersect?
+We want to preprocess S into a data structure that can answer the following query: Given a query line l, how many segments in S does it intersect?
 a.
 Formulate the problem in the dual plane.
 b.
 Describe a data structure for this problem that uses O(n2) expected